BlaqueDevs/se-assignment-day-4-software-project-management-kehindejelil/README.md

 It is important to maintain high standards for customer satisfaction, reputation and credibility, security, performance and reliabilty

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
- Defining the project scope contribute to successful project planning by outlining the boundaries, deliverables, and specific objectives of a project.
+ Defining the project scope contributes to successful project planning by outlining the boundaries, deliverables, and specific objectives of a project.
  A Work Breakdown Structure (WBS) is a hierarchical decomposition of a project into smaller, more manageable components or tasks.
 It is useful by ensuring that the work is well-planned, resources are properly allocated, and progress is continuously monitored.